Nathan13888/DarkNight/CONTRIBUTING.md

-# Contributing to SynthWave '84
+# Contributing to Dark Theme
 We appreciate any form of contribution as long as it follows the code of conduct listed below.

 ## Code of conduct